arj03/ssb-browser-demo/README.md

  - deleting messages included a whole profile

 Tested with Chrome and Firefox.
 Chrome is faster because it uses fs instead of indexeddb.
-Also tested on android and iOS.
+Also tested on android using Chrome and iOS using safari.

 An online version is available for testing [here][test-server]